nolanplatt/PreciseAttendance/README.md

 export { database };
 ```
-In the firebaseConfig, you need to add your own config for your firebase project.
-Firstly, create a new Firebase project and create a Real Time Database.
-Once done, navigate to your project dashboard, click the gear icon, then “Project Settings.”
-Under the “General” tab, scroll down to “Your apps” and click on the web icon (</>). write your project name and copy the configuration snippet, and paste into `firebaseConfig`.

 4. **Update config.json**
 Finally, update `instructor/src/config.json`.
 Here, you can update the values to whatever you desire.
 Customize your endpoint URL, course name, instructor, etc.